YanRoman/Swarm/README.md

-###  This code is applicable for finding the global minimum and other functions, it is also adapted for three-dimensional calculations
+###  This code is applicable for finding the global minimum and other functions
 P.S.
 This is my study project, will probably be updated